 \subsection{Selection by partial computable selection functions}

-As the forth necessary condition which the notion of probability for a finite probability space $P$ on $\Omega$ is considered to have to satisfy, in this subsection we consider the condition that infinite sequences over $\Omega$ of outcomes each of which is obtained by an infinite reputation of the trials described by the finite probability space $P$ are \emph{closed under the selection by a partial computable selection function used in the definition of von Mises-Wald-Church stochasticity}.
-The notion of von Mises-Wald-Church stochasticity is investigated in the theory of collectives \cite{vM57,vM64,Wa36,Wa37,Ch40}. \footnote{ See Downey and Hirschfeldt~\cite[Section 7.4]{DH10} for a treatment of the mathematics of the notion of von Mises-Wald-Church stochasticity \emph{itself} from a modern point of view.} For motivating the forth necessary condition, we carry out a thought experiment in what follows, as in the preceding subsection.
+As the forth necessary condition which the notion of probability for a finite probability space $P$ on an alphabet $\Omega$ is considered to have to satisfy, in this subsection we consider the condition that infinite sequences of outcomes in $\Omega$ each of which is obtained by an infinite repetition of a trial described by the finite probability space $P$ are \emph{closed under the selection by a partial computable selection function used in the definition of von Mises-Wald-Church stochasticity}.
+The notion of \emph{von Mises-Wald-Church stochasticity} is investigated in the theory of collectives \cite{vM57,vM64,Wa36,Wa37,Ch40}.
+To state the forth necessary condition, we use the notion of the \emph{selection by a partial computable selection function}, by means of which the notion of von Mises-Wald-Church stochasticity is defined.
+See Downey and Hirschfeldt~\cite[Section 7.4]{DH10} for a treatment of the mathematics of the notion of von Mises-Wald-Church stochasticity from a modern point of view, although we do not study von Mises-Wald-Church stochasticity \emph{itself} in this paper.